BogJ674/challenge-openspace-classifier/README.md

 ## 🏢 Description

 Your company moved to a new office at CEVI Ghent.
-Its an openspace with 6 tables of 4 seats.
+It's an openspace with configurable tables and seating capacity.
 As many of you are new colleagues, you come up with the idea of changing seats everyday and get to know each other better by working side by side with your new colleagues.

-This script runs everyday to re-assign everybody to a new seat.
+This interactive application helps you organize and manage seating arrangements dynamically.
+You can adjust the room layout, handle late arrivals, set seating preferences, and re-organize seating at any time.

 ![coworking_img](https://media1.tenor.com/m/Z0GoLGN6GcwAAAAd/wwe-john-cena.gif)